sap-tutorials/Tutorials/tutorials/ai-core-orchestration-consumption/ai-core-orchestration-consumption.md

       })
     );

-    // Optionally save the responses to a file (similar to Python code) await writeFile(
+    // Optionally save the responses to a file await writeFile(
       'model_responses_js.txt',
       responses